patrickm663/moehrke-co/content/contact.md

 author = "Patrick Moehrke"
 +++

 I would love to connect!
-Reach out to me through [GitHub](https://github.com/patrickm663) or [LinkedIn](https://linkedin.com/in/patrick-moehrke-05b09ab3).
+You can reach out to me through [GitHub](https://github.com/patrickm663) or [LinkedIn](https://linkedin.com/in/patrick-moehrke-05b09ab3).
 Alternatively, send me a message below:

 {{< rawhtml >}}